“I find my greatest pleasure, and so my reward, in the work that precedes what the world calls success.”

 We might partner with the likes of a college or church that has an appropriate performance space to host our concerts.

 Case Example: I employed this funding structure when I directed the Southwest Guitar Festival in San Antonio, Texas.
 The University of Texas at San Antonio served as the presenter and the recipient of the grant funds I raised.
 Festival artists were then paid by the university, which also contributed resources.
-In this way, the festival didn’t have to rely solely on ticket sales and registration fees to pay its bills.
+In that way, the festival didn’t have to rely solely on ticket sales and registration fees to pay its bills.
 We kept ticket and registration prices low, making the event accessible to everyone, and the university was able to fulfill its mission of serving the greater community.
 We drew large audiences, and the festival earned glowing reviews and a modest profit.
 The surplus monies remained in an account at the university and helped fund subsequent festivals.

 Strategy No. 2: Non-Profit Organizations as Fiscal Agents